BillyMitchell97/Gooding_IOD/README.md

 # Notes on code:
 - Originally written to input center of force -> observing site vector and the observed direction affine unit vector.
+- Also requires time between observations as inputs
 - Outputs the range estimates for observation 1 and 2
 - inputs and outputs are unit-agnostic